Vyral/base-template/_posts/2018-06-12-can-a-deal-be-saved-once-its-sinking.md

 Today I’d like to tell you the brief story of how my team and I were able to able to save a deal, on behalf of one of our clients, using our unique portfolio program.

 In this client’s case, financing issues had made it seemingly impossible for the deal to continue.
-But when we implemented our portfolio program, we were able to to turn things around.
+But when we implemented our portfolio program, we were able to turn things around.
 Less than two weeks later, our client was at the closing table.

 {% include pullquote.html %}